Policies and Frequently Asked Questions

 DO YOU DELIVER?

-I do offer delivery of wedding cakes and larger events within a 20 mile radius of my home with a delivery fee of $55.
-Additional travel over 20 miles is charged at .55 cents per mile with a maximum travel distance of 35 miles (or 45 minutes).
+I do offer delivery of wedding cakes and larger events within a 15 mile radius of my home with a delivery fee of $55.
+Additional travel is charged at .55 cents per mile and there is a maximum travel distance of 20 miles one way.
+My vehicle is not refrigerated so any travel beyond 20 miles risks damage during transportation.
+Staying local?
+If you are having your event here in Waunakee there is a "keeping it local" reduced delivery fee of $40.
+Additional set-up fees may apply for tiered cakes, cupcake arrangements or if other decorations are to be placed on or around the cake.
 These charges do not include gratuity.
-My vehicle is not refrigerated so any travel over 35 miles poses a risk of damage to a cake.
-Additional set-up fees may apply for tiered cakes, cupcake arrangements or if other decorations are to be placed on or around the cake.

 If you you are ordering any other type of cake (birthday, anniversary, baby shower, etc.) then it must be picked up at my home in Waunakee, Wisconsin unless other arrangements have been agreed upon in advance.
 If you are picking up your own cake, please have a clean, flat surface to set your cake on while driving and rolled up towels to "brace" the cake box from sliding around.
 Air conditioning in the summer is a must.
 Once you leave with the cake, it is no longer the responsibility of Sugar Dust, LLC.
 This is also outlined in your contract.